crdoconnor/tmg-test/README.md

 ## Deploying in the cloud

+* Use poetry / pipenv to fix requirements.
 * Create docker container which installs packages and runs uvicorn
 * Push docker container to registry
 * Create secret in secret storage in cloud